Effects of burn season and grazing on perennial grasses in wooded savanna, Kainji Lake National Park, Kwara State, Nigeria

 Published source details

 Afolayan T.A.
 (1979) Change in percentage ground cover of perennial grasses under different burning regimes.
-Vegetatio (now Plant Ecology).
-Plant Ecology, 35-41
+Vegetatio (now Plant Ecology), 35-41

 Published source details Afolayan T.A.
 (1979) Change in percentage ground cover of perennial grasses under different burning regimes.
-Vegetatio (now Plant Ecology).
-Plant Ecology, 35-41
+Vegetatio (now Plant Ecology), 35-41

 In African savannas, fire may be used to improve the quality and quantity of grass to enhance foraging conditions for wild ungulates and/or livestock.
 However, in the West African savanna zone little information is available on responses of grasses to burns undertaken at different times of the year.
 This study presents information on the effects of various burning and grazing regimes on perennial grasses in the Northern Guinean savanna zone of Nigeria, the aim being to allow managers to make more informed decisions in order to best improve the quality of the grass for grazers.